sketchbook V - ruwen hennip - 'de dood'

 dedication 'geschenk aan susanne, I-VI, sept.
 '71 herman de vries'/ 'susanne jacob [de vries]' and number 'T924-X-1983' on the reverse of the cover (biro and pencil)

-each sheet numbered 'I -XXI' and mostly annotated on the front (pencil)
+each sheet numbered 'I -XXI' and mostly annotated on the front (graphite pencil)

-all drawings titled 'a.r. [= at random]', signed and dated/work number on the reverse (pencil), except V68-178a-b (not titled nor signed) and sheet number XXI is uninscribed
+all drawings titled 'a.r. [= at random]', signed and dated/work number on the reverse (graphite pencil), except v68-178a-b (not titled nor signed) and sheet number XXI is uninscribed

 edition: